 If you have injured yourself as a result of a slip, trip or fall in a public area which is owned by a local authority it may be possible to bring a claim against them.
 It is the duty of the local authority or building owner to provide a safe environment for the users of the public place, This is known as Public Liability.

-If you, or a member of your family have been injured in an accident in a public area it is important to keep a record of the event.
-One should take photographs and if possible obtain the details of witnesses.
+If you, or a member of your family have been injured in an accident in a public place it is important to keep a record of the event.
+You should take photographs and if possible obtain the details of witnesses to the accident.